xxxxsars/django_vue3/readme.md

         {% endif %}
   </body>
 ```
-14.set the production mode configuration (you should modify "book_demo/urls.py" ,if you want to use production mode ,
+15. set the production mode configuration (you should modify "book_demo/urls.py" ,if you want to use production mode ,
 you need to run `npm run build` and `python manage.py collectionstatic` )
 ```
 from django.urls import path, include, re_path